Mystery Bay, New South Wales: Aboriginal history

-Although there are minimal Aboriginal residents living in Mystery bay, it is still very popular amongst the community for recreational activities.
+Aboriginal Australians inhabited the area for millennia before the colonisation of Australia, but there are few Aboriginal residents living in Mystery Bay in recent times.

 Camping and fishing are very popular activities amongst the Aboriginal community at Mystery bay.
-The area contains many dream time stories.

-Aboriginal Australians camping within the Mystery Bay and Eurobodalla National Park area prefer to live off the environment.
-They also follow their own guidance through dreaming tracks created during the dream time past.
-Multiple tracks are spread throughout the area towards the coastline and between campsite.
-These tracks are used so their families can gather food from the coast and meet at different campsite.
+The area contains many Dreamtime stories.
+Aboriginal people camping within Mystery Bay and Eurobodalla National Park area prefer to live off the environment.
+They follow their own guidance through dreaming tracks created during the Dreamtime.
+Multiple tracks are spread throughout the area, used for gathering food from the coast and meeting at different campsites.